thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 This option can be highly desirable if you want to be in complete control yourself, as this allows you to roll this policy out in your own rings/waves.
 This option also doesn't require for you to send diagnostic data to Microsoft.

->NOTE: It seems these policies doesn't always work, even with the December 2025 patch.
-Intune returns an error 65000.
-Still waiting for a response from Microsoft.
+>NOTE: There is a known issue where this policy can fail with an error code 65000 - It is due to be fixed by February 27 2026 ([Source](https://support.microsoft.com/en-us/topic/microsoft-intune-method-of-secure-boot-for-windows-devices-with-it-managed-updates-1c4cf9a3-8983-40c8-924f-44d9c959889d)).
 In the meantime, you can apply the corresponding registry key instead, using a PowerShell script.
 You can download it from [my github here](https://github.com/thisisevilevil/IntunePublic/blob/main/PowerShell%20Scripts/Secure%20Boot%20Certificate%20Deployment/Deploy-SecureBootCert-SelfRollout.ps1)

 ### Monitoring for updated certificates